rishier827/labela_backend_assignment/README.md

     - Description: Allows clients to add a product to their shopping cart.

 5. **As a client, I want to remove a product from my shopping cart:**
-    - API Endpoint: `POST /cart/remove`
+    - API Endpoint: `DELETE /cart/remove`
     - Description: Enables clients to remove a product from their shopping cart.

 6. **As a client, I want to order the current contents in my shopping cart/As a client, I want to select a delivery date and time:**